kubevela/kubevela/docs/en/helm/basic.md

 ```
 Helm module workload will use data in `settings` as [Helm chart values](https://github.com/captainroy-hy/podinfo/blob/master/charts/podinfo/values.yaml).
 Currently, you can learn the schema of settings by reading the `README.md` of the Helm chart, and the schema are totally align with [`values.yaml`](https://github.com/captainroy-hy/podinfo/blob/master/charts/podinfo/values.yaml) of the chart.
-We will integerate with the [openapi-v3-json-schema automatically generation](https://kubevela.io/#/en/platform-engineers/openapi-v3-json-schema.md) soon.
+We will integerate the values and generate it's [openapi-v3-json-schema](https://kubevela.io/#/en/platform-engineers/openapi-v3-json-schema.md) soon.

 Deploy the application and after several minutes (it takes time to fetch Helm chart from the repo, render and install), you can check the Helm release is installed.
 ```shell